-- 3 The Different Uses for a Survival Axe
+- Uses for Survival Axes

-- 5 Axe Maintenance
+- Axe Maintenance

-Survival Axes – The Three Basic Types
+The Three Basic Types of Survival Axe

-What to Look for in a Survival Axe
+What to Look For in a Survival Axe

 Much of what makes each axe different is the head.
 The shape of the blade is going to determine what the axe is designed for and what tasks it is best suited for.